-The urgency of climate change is not the only motivation for the touring sector.
-The increasing volatility of the price of oil will, in the coming years, inevitably affect a sector dependent on transport.
+The urgency of climate change is not the only motivation for touring theatre companies to reassess their way of working.
+Increasing volatility of the price of oil will, in the coming years, inevitably affect a sector dependent on transport.
 Actions taken to reduce GHG emissions now will have the benefit of buffering the sector from any oil price spikes in the future as well as having a net impact on our stifled biosphere.

 These issues are driving both mandatory government regulation and voluntary action.
-In the UK, the Climate Change Act which requires an 80% reduction in greenhouse gas emissions by 2050, is directly affecting larger venues, logistics companies and lighting manufacturers and suppliers.
-And while direct regulation of a tour itself is not likely in the short term, regulation will be experienced via increases in the cost of oil, and carbon costs passed on by venues, transport or equipment suppliers.
+In the UK, the Climate Change Act, which requires an 80% reduction in greenhouse gas emissions by 2050, is directly affecting larger venues, freight companies, and lighting and sound manufacturers and suppliers.
+Whilst direct regulation of a theatre tour itself is not likely in the short term, regulation will be experienced via increases in the cost of oil, and carbon costs passed on by venues, transport or equipment suppliers.

-The market aided by environmental regulation is already beginning to put a true price on the environmental impacts of business and consumer choices.
-This price will become clearer in coming years as regulation develops and oil begins to run out.
+The market aided by regulation is already beginning to put a true price on the environmental impacts of business and consumer choices.
+This price will become clearer in coming years as regulation develops and oil becomes a scarcer commodity.

 Whether we like it or not, paying the real cost of goods and services, including the environmental costs, will profoundly influence businesses, organisations and consumer choices.
-The live performance sector can only benefit from pre-empting and championing a shift towards practices that minimise environmental impacts, and adapting to changing circumstances.
+The theatre sector can only benefit from pre-empting and championing a shift towards practices that minimise environmental impacts, and adapting to changing circumstances.
+This most adaptable of theatre practices is in a position once again to demonstrate its ability for creative re-design.